Before Gastric Sleeve Surgery

 I work hard and it is one of the hardest but most rewarding things I have ever done.
 People have questioned my husband for allowing me to make this decision.
 All he knew he loved me, he too researched the hell out of them, and I was not dying on his watch.

 I was put on a strict pre-op diet to shrink my very enlarged sick liver.
 I lost 43 lbs on it.
 No, I could not have maintained that for life, so don’t ask.
 We went in December.
-I had Gastric sleeve surgery December 14th with one of the most professional amazing surgeons.
-In fact, their surgeons come here to the U.S. all the time for seminars.
-Their facility was clean, quaint and not fancy in the patient rooms.
+I had Gastric sleeve surgery on December 14th with one of the most professional amazing surgeons.
+In fact, their surgeons come here to the U.S. all the time for free weight loss surgery seminars.
+Their facility was clean, quaint, and not fancy in the patient rooms.

 I was nervous I thought what the hell am I doing, but when I was wheeled into the surgical room it was a scene out Grey’s Anatomy, everything was state of the art.
 My staff and especially my anesthesiologist, who I wanted to adopt as my dad, were impeccable, professional, and caring.